open-telemetry/opentelemetry-specification/specification/error-handling.md

 ## Guidance

-1. Every API call that may call external callback MUST handle all errors.
+1. API methods that accept external callbacks MUST handle all errors.
-2. Every background operation callback, Task or Thread method should have a global error handling set up (like `try{}catch` statement) to ensure that exception from this asynchronous operation will not affect end-user app.
+2. Background tasks (e.g. threads, asynchronous tasks, spawned processes) should run in the context of a global error handler to ensure that exceptions do not affect the end user application.
+3. Long-running background tasks should not fail permanently in response to internal errors.
+   In general, internal exceptions should only affect the execution context of the request that caused the exception.
+4. Internal error handling should follow language-specific conventions.
-3. Error handling in other cases MUST follow standard language practice.
-Which is typically - reduce the scope of the error handler and add special processing for the expected errors.
+   In general, developers should minimize the scope of handled errors and add special processing for expected errors.
-4. Beware of any call to external callbacks or override-able interface.
-Expect them to throw.
+5. Beware external callbacks and overrideable interfaces: Expect them to throw.

 ## SDK self-diagnostics